MandeepSic19/RefWorkflow_LC/README.md

 This repository includes:
 - A `.pcd` file representing the original file used in the research,
 - MATLAB codes for calibration and optimization workflows, and
-- Reference values for calibration parameters
+- Representative reference values for calibration parameters.
 **Note:** The program includes representative reference values in place of actual experimental values to demonstrate reproducibility while preserving confidentiality.

 These resources demonstrate the processing sequence used in the experiments.
 Additional setup information, hardware specifications, and all other detail are described in the associated manuscript.